CommonAccord/Site-Org/Doc/HumanDynamics/DataSharing/Form_T01_V02.md

 9.1.sec=<span style="text-transform: uppercase">{9.1.raw}</span>

-9.1.raw=All {Confidential_Data} are provided “as is.” {P2.Handle} makes no warranty, expressed or implied, regarding the accuracy, completeness, suitability or performance of {Confidential_Data} disclosed under this Agreement.
+9.1.raw=All {Confidential_Data} are provided "as is." {P2.Handle} makes no warranty, expressed or implied, regarding the accuracy, completeness, suitability or performance of {Confidential_Data} disclosed under this Agreement.

 9.2.Ti={P1.Handle} Disclaimer